10 Best Antivirus Software in 2024: Windows, Android, iOS, Mac

 • 🥇 Norton: Excellent virus and malware protection, with tons of extra features like anti-phishing, a VPN, a password manager, parental controls, live dark web monitoring, cloud backup, and a lot more.

 There are hundreds of antiviruses out there — and they all claim to offer the best protection at the best price.
-But I tested the top antivirus software on the market and only a few of them are strong enough, secure enough, and effective enough to be considered one of the best antiviruses of 2024.
+But I tested the top antivirus software on the market and only a few of them are strong enough, secure enough, and effective enough to be considered the best antiviruses of 2024.

 Most antivirus programs nowadays include more than just a virus scanner — they also come with features that add additional protection, like a network firewall, phishing protection, a virtual private network (VPN), a password manager, parental controls, as well as dedicated protections for mobile devices.